learn-co-curriculum/ruby-symbols/README.md

 #=> 70236821810060
 ```

-###Symbols are immutable.
+###Symbols are Immutable

 The symbol, however, is **immutable**.
-What is an immutable object?
-It's simply an object whose state can't be modified after it is created.
-A symbol will always be the same size in memory because it is *immutable*.
+This means that its state can't be modified after it is created and it will always be the same size in memory.
 Unlike the string, the same symbol can be referenced many times.
 If you have multiple references to one symbol, all of those references will always point to the same object.
 You can verify this yourself in IRB:

 ``` ruby
 name = :steven